Human Resources Management

 Important Dates

-2. July 1, 2025: Law 2381 of 2024, Pension Reform:
+1. Law 2381 of 2024, Pension Reform: (Suspended by the Constitutional Court).

 Women with less than 750 weeks of contributions and men with less than 900 weeks of contributions will contribute the first 2.3 SMMLV to Colpensiones, and persons earning more than 2.3 SMMLV will contribute the excess to the ACCAI to which they are affiliated.